The Sunday Times (Sydney): History

-The Sunday Times was controlled by the Evans family for over 30 years, until 1916 when the Sunday Times Newspaper Company, as well as the company's premises, were sold to Hugh D. McIntosh.
+The Sunday Times was controlled by the Evans family for more than 30 years, until 1916, when the Sunday Times Newspaper Company, as well as the company's premises, were sold to Hugh D. McIntosh.
 In 1927, McIntosh sold his holdings in the Sunday Times Newspaper Company to Beckett's Newspapers, with J. H. C. Sleeman as Managing Director.
 The Sunday Times ceased publication in 1930, with staff informed on 8 June.

 The Sunday Times Newspaper Company also published The Referee from 1887, and later the Arrow.

 Digitisation

 This paper has been digitised as part of the Australian Newspapers Digitisation Program project of the National Library of Australia.